Learn how to cook Yaki mochi - a crispy and delicious Japanese snack! This easy recipe and seven ways to enjoy it will satisfy your cravings!

 This is my favorite!
-Combining natto and daikon oroshi, make a hearty and flavorful meal.
+Combining natto and daikon oroshi, makes a hearty and flavorful meal.

 How to prepare: Grate daikon radish and season with soy sauce.
 Mix natto well with natto sauce or soy sauce.
 Grill mochi and place the blend of daikon oroshi and natto on top.
 Top with chopped scallions.

 Here are the ingredients (amounts are in the recipe card below).

 Mochi, known as Japanese rice cake, is a traditional Japanese food made from glutinous rice with a gooey and chewy texture.
 The mochi itself is not sweetened, which makes it a versatile ingredient that can be used in both sweet and savory dishes.

 Kiri mochi is a type of mochi pre-cut into rectangular shapes; it's dried, hard like bar soap, and comes in individual packages.
 It's convenient and easy to portion out and use in various recipes.

 If you are trying a mochi recipe for the first time, I highly recommend kiri mochi.
 This Sato no kiri mochi is a famous brand and is pre-cut with a slit, which makes it easier to break apart by hand and cook evenly.

 *Mochi should be enjoyed with caution as a potential choking hazard, especially for the elderly and small children.
 Cut the mochi into small pieces and chew very well when eating.